-James Kenneth Howard, OBE RA HonRWS HonRBA ROI RWA PPNEAC HonSGFA (born 1932) Ken Howard is one of Britain’s best-loved artists, his light-filled landscapes and studio scenes being always greatly anticipated by visitors to the Royal Academy Summer Exhibition.
+James Kenneth Howard, OBE RA HonRWS HonRBA ROI RWA PPNEAC HonSGFA (1932-2022) Ken Howard was one of Britain’s best-loved artists, his light-filled landscapes and studio scenes being always greatly anticipated by visitors to the Royal Academy Summer Exhibition.
 Ken Howard was born in London on 26 December 1932, the younger of two children of Frank Howard, a Lancashire-born mechanical fitter, and his Scottish wife, Elizabeth (née Meikle), who took in lodgers and worked as a domestic cleaner.
 He and his family spent his earliest years in a flat in Alder Grove, Cricklewood, moving to a house in Review Road, Neasden, when he was about six years old.
 While still a child, he determined to become a painter, and received inspiration and support from Robert Whitmore, his art master at Kilburn Grammar School, during the years 1944-49.
 It was Whitmore who encouraged him to study at Hornsey College of Art, where, between 1949 and 1953, he applied himself and made excellent progress, arguably becoming the star of his year.
 As a result, he gained the confidence to apply early for the Royal College of Art, and received a place.

 However, he could take it up only after he had undertaken two years of National Service, in which he served with the Royal Marines at Plymouth, in Devon.
 During this time, he regularly attended life classes at Plymouth Arts Centre, and its organisers, recognising his talents, offered him his first solo show.
 Consisting mainly of portraits of Royal Marines, his exhibition sold well and received some national press coverage.
 Consequently, he received a number of commissions, including one by the Royal Marine barracks for a portrait of the wife of General Cornwall.
 More negatively, he arrived at the Royal College of Art, in 1955, with too much of a reputation, so that he was initially singled out for criticism by some members of staff.
 He also felt that his social realist approach to painting was greatly in contrast to the interest shown by many fellow students in Abstract Expressionism.
 The situation improved in the second year, when the more supportive Carel Weight took over as Professor of Painting, and he was better able to respond to the teaching, including that of his tutor in drawing, Rodney Burn.
 In his third year, he succeeded in gaining an Italian government scholarship, which allowed him, on finishing at the RCA in 1958, to study in Florence for up to a year.
 This would be his third trip abroad, he having twice visited Spain while a student.
 During his time in Tuscany, sharing a studio in the village of Viuzzo di Monteripaldi, he met the German student, Christa Köhler.
 She was his first love and, much later, his second wife (by which time she was an established artist known as Christa Gaa).